amitvasudevan/uberspark/proofs/README.rst

 Set Root-module file to uberspark/proofs/tla/toy.tla and have it import existing models.
 Note: Importing the model is not working for me right now, so copy over the Model_1 folder from uberspark/proofs/tla/ to your project folder, or manually fill in the constant values to a new model.

+A model is run by TLC Model Checker -> Run Model, pressing F11, or clicking the green arrow near the top of left of the window after opening a model.